humdingerb/quicklaunch/ReadMe.md

 *   _Remeber last search term_ — probably only useful for slow systems.
 *   _Launch applications with a single click_ — instead of requiring the usual double-click.
 *   _Window always on top_ — the window floats modally in front of all others.
 Useful if you start a few apps after another and don't want to lose QuickLauch under the newly opening windows.
 *   _Ignore these files & folders (and their subfolders)_ that you can add and remove from the list with the buttons at the bottom.
-You can also right-click an app in the main window's result list to add that specific app to the ignore list.
+You can also right-click an app in the main window's result list to add that specific app to the ignore list or drag & drop any application or folder from Tracker or an app from QuickLaunch's main window into it. _DEL_ removes the selected items from the ignore list.

 ### Tips & Tricks